 This short course covers various topics pertinent to the operation and maintenance of Class V and VI waterworks.
 Topics include water sources, safety, sample collection and analysis, operation and maintenance, regulations, and record keeping.
 A session on basic math is also included so that the calculations associated with operating a system can be better understood.

-Continuing and Professional Education for Water Utility Owners, Managers, and Operators
+Continuing and Professional Education Water Quality Broadcast Series

-These workshops are broadcast simultaneously to locations throughout the commonwealth.
+These virtual workshops are broadcast throughout the Commonwealth via Zoom.
 Through the use of interactive technology you will have the opportunity to engage in discussions and to ask specific questions of the presenters and participants around the state.

 Groundwater Math for Small Systems

 This course focuses on the math associated with small systems, ranging in classification from Class VI to IV.
 The course is also designed to complement our short course, Basic Groundwater Course for Small Systems, which has been offered and popular for several years.
 Among the topics addressed in this second groundwater course over a 3 day period are basic math, treatment systems, disinfection, water source, administrative math, hydraulics, and chemical feeders.